dvob/k8s-wasm/docs/extension-doc/README.md

-# Setup and Configure WASM Extionsion
+# Setup and Configure WASM Extension

 The following page explains how to setup and configure the WASM extension for the Kubernetes API-Server.